chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 * Salient - Responsive Multi-Purpose Theme
 * XStore - Responsive Multi-Purpose WooCommerce WordPress Theme
 * KLEO - Community Multi Purpose BuddyPress Theme
+* Bricks Builder
 * And a lot more +++

 **PLUGINS**

 * WPML – Best WP plugin to translate and display your website in any languages
-* Polylang – A plugin allows you to create a bilingual or multilingual WordPress site
+* Polylang – A plugin that allows you to create a bilingual or multilingual WordPress site
 * Elementor Website Builder
 * JetEngine
 * Flatsome UX Builder